Fernando De Lucia: London and Milan

 In 1893-94, De Lucia sang in New York City at the Metropolitan Opera.
-He repeated his Canio with Melba and Ancona, and this was esteemed; but he was disliked as Don Ottavio in Don Giovanni and as the Duke of Mantua in Rigoletto.
+He repeated his Canio with Melba and Ancona, and this was esteemed, but he was disliked as Don Ottavio in Don Giovanni and as the Duke of Mantua in Rigoletto.
 He did not repeat the experience.
-In London in 1894, he performed both Cavalleria rusticana and Pagliacci (together on the one night) at Covent Garden, with Ancona in the lead baritone parts.
+In London in 1894, he performed both Cavalleria rusticana and Pagliacci (together on one night) at Covent Garden, with Ancona in the lead baritone parts.
 Shaw admired the "'altogether exceptional dramatic force" which their performances gave to the pair of works.
 That season he was also in a bilingual (French-Italian) Faust, with Melba, Ancona and Bauermeister.
 Shaw thought the role of Faust too heavy for De Lucia: his "dramatic instinct helped him well through a part in which he seemed likely to be overweighted.
 Several times in the garden scene he found the right musical treatment with exceptional success."
 That was also his verdict of his Duke in a Rigoletto with Melba, Ancona and Giulia Ravogli, though he got through the music 'adroitly and pluckily'.

 De Lucia sang at La Scala in 1895 in the world premiere of Mascagni's Silvano, and also appeared in the first Milan performances of Puccini's La bohème and Massenet's La Navarraise.
 At Covent Garden in that same year, he shared the principal tenor work with the heavier-voiced Francesco Tamagno and Albert Alvarez in the absence of Jean de Reszke.
 The American baritone David Bispham thought De Lucia admirable in Fra Diavolo that year.
 The cast of Auber's light-hearted opera featured Bispham and Mme Amadi (as Lord and Lady Allcash) and Marie Engle (as Zerlina), as well as the bass Vittorio Arimondi and the buffo baritone Antonio Pini-Corsi (as brigands).